 - All Wisconsin colleges and universities are required by WI state statute to provide students with information about Meningococcal (meningitis) and Hepatitis B, and about the availability and effectiveness of vaccinations for these diseases.

-Step 5.
-Refill/review current medications and obtain supplies (optional).
+Step 4.
+Review prior medical concerns with family and health care provider.
+Review current medications and consider obtaining refills before starting the academic year.
 Remember to have a list of any current medications plus dosing schedule to bring to your first appointment at SHS.

-- See these suggestions for some items you might want to bring to campus.
+- See these suggestions for some items you may also want to bring to campus.

 - Not only will information found here be very helpful when you are new to campus, knowing where to click, who to call and where to go before you feel sick makes getting better that much easier.

-- Check out Student Health 101, a free monthly e-magazine covering a variety of college health issues including stress, sleep, nutrition, alcohol, sexual behaviors, colds, flu, and more.
+- Check out CampusWell, a free monthly e-magazine covering a variety of college health issues including stress, sleep, nutrition, alcohol, sexual behaviors, colds, flu, and more.